vue-final/vue-final-modal/README.md

 ## Introduction

-Simple to use, highly customizable, mobile-friendly Vue.js 2.0+ modal with SSR support.
+Simple to use, stackable, attachable, highly customizable, mobile-friendly Vue.js 2.0+ modal with SSR support.

 `vue-final-modal` has no predefined styles.
 There are only three classes inside `vue-final-modal`, including `.vfm__containter`, `.vfm__content`, `.vfm__overlay`.
 These classes have only the necessary styles and you can still easily override these styles through these props: `classes`, `content-class`, `overlay-class`